ExactTarget/fuelux-mctheme/icons/Making-Icons.md

 - Edit the included `fuelux-mctheme-icons-20px.ai` file
 - Run the provided `MultiExporter-v2.jsx` script from within Illustrator to export .svg files
+- Make the icons from the .svg files by running `$ grunt make-icons`.
+(Make sure you've modified a certain helper .js file in your grunticon node_module... see below)
 - Create the CSS rules for the icons by running a Grunt task in the terminal: `$ grunt serve --force`
 - See it in the browser: http://localhost:8000